How to Upload Scanned Documents to OneDrive and Dropbox with JavaScript

 These services or programs are easy to use.
 Add or rename a file and these changes are instantly synchronized.

-Sync Documents Scanned with Dynamic Web TWAIN
+Scan and Sync Documents with Dynamic Web TWAIN

 Dynamic Web TWAIN (DWT) is an SDK to build web document scanning applications (online demo).